Rexomat/JC8012/README.md

 Preparation : Install Visual Studio Code , install inside VS the Platformio Plugin and PioArduino.
 Restart VS , open folder with this code.
 Let Platformio/Pioarduino some time to install all required software .

-1.)
 Copy lv_conf.h to root of lvgl Library source directory when its downloaded.
 When using Platform IO lvgl is installed during build process.
 You will see errors.
 Copy the the lv_conf.h the to lvgl Directory in $(BUILD_DIR)/.pio/libdeps/esp32-p4/lvgl
-2.)
-Arduino User must rename rex_jc8012.cpp to rex_jc8012.ino
-3.)
 HAve Fun , implemented is a small Onscreen Keyboard for testing

 Greetz, Achim